 Other times, when I watch Resurrection of the Daleks, I really notice how clunky it can be.
 How it is trying to do waaaayyy too many things at once.
 How it uses the end-of-story supporting cast slaughterfest.
 And how, because it has so many story strands, it feels like it doesn't actually have a real core plot.
 Just a bunch of threads that never truly come together to form a whole.

 Because it has so many different things working for and against it, the story feels quite middle-of-the-line.
 But in a very different way than most tales of this caliber do.
 Most mid-rangers are just decently-told stories that could have been a bit better.
 This particular tale is different, though.
 For every good thing that Resurrection does, something equally-cringey will, oftentimes, happen a moment later.
 It, ultimately, still achieves mid-ranger status.
-But not in the usual manner.
+But it's because it's, literally, 50% Good and 50% Bad.
+Which is not the usual way in which a Mid-Ranger sits with me.

 Like the rest of Resurrection of the Daleks, I have mixed feelings about Tegan's farewell.
 But I mostly appreciate what was achieved by it.
 And, of course, I cried like a bitch during Power of the Doctor when, at last, Tegan and Five made peace.
 I love how the hologram becomes solid for that briefest of moments as the Doctor answers: "Missed you too".